CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: CodecFake+ Database

 \subsection{Neural Audio Codec Taxonomy}

-The taxonomy for conventional TTS/VC models is relatively well-defined, as previous works have extensively discussed these models, which are typically modular systems composed of distinct components like acoustic models and vocoders.
-In contrast, CodecFake speech is more complex than traditional TTS/VC models, making it challenging to identify clear attributes for classification.
-We use the codec as a breakthrough point, as codec models are a common component in codec-based speech generation systems.
-However, developing a taxonomy was challenging prior to this work due to lacking a comprehensive overview of neural audio codecs.
-As a result, the taxonomy presented in this paper is even more novel and insightful.
+The taxonomy for conventional TTS/VC models is well-defined (e.g., Table 1 in \cite{wang2020asvspoof}) in the existing studies, which consists of modular systems of acoustic models and vocoders.
+However, the rise of neural audio codecs has shifted speech generation toward codec-based architectures, where the codec decoder replaces the traditional vocoder.
+We use neural codec as a breakthrough point, as codec models are a common and crucial component in CoSG systems.
+However, developing a taxonomy for neural audio codecs was challenging before this work due to the lack of a comprehensive overview, making the taxonomy presented in this paper novel and insightful.
+This taxonomy establishes a framework to link codec mechanisms with CodecFake artifacts.
+By focusing on core inductive biases including quantization, training objectives, and decoding domains, we clarify how architectural constraints shape synthetic traces.
+This allows for systematic categorization based on fundamental design choices, bypassing the need for an exhaustive analysis of every low-level parameter.
+Our Neural Audio Codec Taxonomy is based on three grouping categorizations: \textit{vector quantizer}, \textit{auxiliary objectives}, and \textit{decoder types}.

-In this subsection, we propose a comprehensive Neural Audio Codec Taxonomy that categorizes neural audio codecs based on three core components: \textit{vector quantizer}, \textit{auxiliary objectives}, and \textit{decoder types}, accompanied by detailed explanations and representative examples for each.
-This taxonomy lays the foundation for deeper stratified analysis, enabling a more fine-grained understanding of CodecFake detection models by examining how specific codec attributes influence detection performance and generalizability.
-And in turn, the analysis offers potential insights for improving generalization to spoofing attacks that are unseen during training but are composed of blocks (codec core attributes) encountered in training.